Shingles Causes, Symptoms, and Treatment

 Synonyms: herpes zoster and varicella zoster

 Shingles is caused by the human herpesvirus-3 (HHV-3).
-Primary infection usually occurs in childhood, producing chickenpox (varicella) although it can be subclinical.
+Primary shingles infection usually occurs in childhood, producing chickenpox (varicella) although it can be subclinical.
 After this the virus lies dormant in the sensory nervous system in the geniculate, trigeminal or dorsal root ganglia.
 It may lie dormant for many years or many decades, kept in check by the immune system before flaring up in a single dermatome segment.

 When this happens, the virus travels down the affected nerve over a period of 3 to 4 days, causing perineural and intraneural inflammation along the way.
 There is not always a clear reason for a flare-up but associations include ageing (most patients are over 50 years old), immunosuppressive illness, or psychological or physical trauma.
 Reactivation of the virus is thought to be associated with immunosuppression as a result of a decline in cell-mediated immunity.

 In immunocompetent patients, the most frequent site of reactivation is the thoracic nerves followed by the ophthalmic division of the trigeminal nerve (ophthalmic shingles), which can progress to involve all structures of the eye.
-If the mucocutaneous division of the VII cranial nerve is involved, the lesions in the ear, facial paralysis and associated hearing and vestibulary symptoms are known as Ramsay Hunt syndrome.
+If the mucocutaneous division of the VII cranial nerve is involved, the lesions in the ear, facial paralysis and associated hearing and vestibular symptoms are known as Ramsay Hunt syndrome.
 Shingles may also affect cervical, lumbar and sacral nerve roots.

 Chickenpox is a very common childhood illness.
 At least 90% of adults raised in the UK are immune, having been exposed in childhood.
 All these people are therefore at risk of developing shingles.
 Shingles is seen as a disease of older people but it can affect all ages, including children.
-The incidence and severity increase with age.
+The incidence and severity of shingles increases with age.
 The annual incidence of shingles for those aged 70 to 79 years is estimated to be around 790 to 880 cases per 100,000 people in England and Wales.
 The lifetime risk is estimated at one in four.

 Chickenpox can rarely be acquired from a patient with active shingles, as the lesions shed virus (transmission is by direct contact or droplet spread) but shingles is not caught from contact with a person with chickenpox.